jrandj/redhat/README.md

     * Data is stored on disk dives that are logically divided into partitions.
 A partition can exist on a portion of a disk, an entire disk, or across multiple disks.
 Each partition can contain a file system, raw data space, swap space, or dump space.

+    * A disk in RHEL can be divided into several partitions.
+This partition information is stored on the disk in a small region, which is read by the operating system at boot time.
+This is known as the Master Boot Record (MBR) on BIOS-based systems, and GUID Partition Table (GPT) on UEFI-based systems.
+At system boot, the BIOS/UEFI scans all storage devices, detects the presence of MBR/GPT, identifies the boot disks, loads the boot loader program in memory from the default boot disk, executes the boot code to read the partition table and identify the */boot* partition, and continues with the boot process by loiading the kernel in the memory and passing control over to it.

+    * MBR allows the creation of only up to 4 primary partitions on a single disk, with the option of using one of the 4 partitions as an extended partition to hold an arbitrary number of logical partitions.
+MBR also lacks addressing space beyond 2TB due to its 32-bit nature and the disk sector size of 512-byte that it uses.
+MBR is also non-redundant, so a system becomes unbootable if it becomes corrupted somehow.

+    * GPT is a newer 64-bit partitioning standard developed and integrated to UEFI firmware.
+GPT allows for 128 partitions, use of disks much larger than 2TB, and redundant locations for the storage of partition information.
+GPT also allows a BIOS-based system to boot from a GPT disk, using the boot loader program stored in a protective MBR at the first disk sector.

+    * To list the mount points, size and available space:
+        ```shell
+        df -h
+        ```

+    * In RHEL block devices are an abstraction for certain hardware, such hard disks.
+The *blkid* command lists all block devices.
+The *lsblk* command lists more details about block devices.

+    * To list all disks and partitions:
+        ```shell
+        fdisk -l # MBR
+        gdisk -l # GPT
+        ```

+    * For MBR based partitions the *fdisk* utilty can be used to create and delete partitions.
+To make a change to a disk:
+        ```shell
+        fdisk <disk>
+        ```

+    * For GPT based partitions the *gdisk* utilty can be used to create and delete partitions.
+To make a change to a disk:
+        ```shell
+        gdisk <disk>
+        ```

 1. Create and remove physical volumes

+    * Logical Volume Manager (LVM) is used to provide an abstraction layer between the physical storage and the file system.
+This enables the file system to be resized, to span across multiple physical disks, use random disk space, etc. One or more partitions or disks (physical volumes) can form a logical container (volume group), which is then divided into logical partitions (called logical volumes).
+These are further divided into physical extents (PEs) and logical extents (LEs).

+    * A physical volume (PV) is created when a block storage device is brought under LVM control after going through the initialisation process.
+This process constructs LVM data structures on the device, including a label on the second sector and metadata information.
+The label includes a UUID, device size, and pointers to the locations of data and metadata areas.

+    * A volume group (VG) is created when at least one physical volume is added to it.
+The space from all physical volumes in a volume group is aggregated to form one large pool of storage, which is then used to build one or more logical volumes.
+LVM writes metadata information for the volume group on each physical volume that is added to it.

+    * To view physical volumes:
+        ```shell
+        pvs
+        ```

+    * To view physical volumes with additional details:
+        ```shell
+        pvdisplay
+        ```

+    * To initialise a disk or partition for use by LVM:
+        ```shell
+        pvcreate <disk>
+        ```

+    * To remove a physical volume from a disk:
+        ```shell
+        pvremove <disk>
+        ```

 1. Assign physical volumes to volume groups

+    * To view volume groups:
+        ```shell
+        vgs
+        ```

+    * To view volume groups with additional details:
+        ```shell
+        vgdisplay
+        ```

+    * To create a volume group:
+        ```shell
+        vgcreate <name> <disk>
+        ```

+    * To extend an existing volume group:
+        ```shell
+        vgextend <name> <disk>
+        ```

+    * To remove a disk from a volume group:
+        ```shell
+        vgreduce <name> <disk>
+        ```

+    * To remove the last disk from a volume group:
+        ```shell
+        vgremove <name> <disk>
+        ```

 1. Create and delete logical volumes

+    * To view logical volumes:
+        ```shell
+        lvs
+        ```

+    * To view logical volumes with additional details:
+        ```shell
+        lvdisplay
+        ```

+    * To create a logical volume in vg1 named lv1 and with 4GB of space:
+        ```shell
+        lvcreate -L 4G -n lv1 vg1
+        ```

+    * To extend the logical volume by 1GB:
+        ```shell
+        lvextend -L+1G <lvpath>
+        ```

+    * To extend the logical volume by 1GB:
+        ```shell
+        lvextend -L+1G <lvpath>
+        ```

+    * To reduce the size for a logical volume by 1GB:
+        ```shell
+        lvreduce -L-1G <lvpath>
+        ```

+    * To remove a logical volume:
+        ```shell
+        umount <mountpoint>
+        lvremove <lvpath>
+        ```

 1. Configure systems to mount file systems at boot by universally unique ID (UUID) or label